The Oklahoma Sooners have absolutely no shot at winning when they take on the Alabama Crimson Tide in the 2014 Allstate Sugar Bowl on Jan. 2.

 All season long, opposing fans have chanted, “We want ‘Bama!” until their lungs got sore.

 Well, Oklahoma has them.
-Now it’s time for the team to prove it belongs on the same field as them.
+Now it’s time for the team to prove it belongs on the same field.

 All stats and rankings are courtesy of Cfbstats.com.